ThePHPF/pie-design/README.md

 Whilst we are not going to rule out EVER implementing the following features, we just don't plan to include them in the initial version of this new tool.
 We will consider these items for future inclusion and improvements:

- * `npecl self-update` - we can likely replicate the way Composer does a self-update, but this is out of initial scope since we will be distributing as a PHAR, it is relatively straightforward to do a simple replacement to begin with.
+ * `pie self-update` - we can likely replicate the way Composer does a self-update, but this is out of initial scope since we will be distributing as a PHAR, it is relatively straightforward to do a simple replacement to begin with.
  * Compiling Windows binaries on the fly on the end-users system.
 We will rely on precompiled Windows binaries in the GitHub release assets to begin with.